mdconaway/fastapi-cruddy-framework/README.md

 <!-- CruddyResourceRegistry -->
 ### CruddyResourceRegistry

 The `CruddyResourceRegistry` is a library-internal instance of the `ResourceRegistry` class.
-It manages all of the resources Cruddy is a ware of.
+It manages all of the resources Cruddy is aware of.
 Maybe don't touch this.
 Or do, if you like to live dangerously.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>